How to Measure Your Container for Labels

 What If I Have an Irregular Container?

 On the other hand, if we print your label to your exact specifications, but it does not work on your containers, that falls outside the range of our quality guarantee.
-We can't know how you plan to use the labels or how your container is shaped.
+We cannot know your plans for using the labels or the shape of your container.
 Save yourself some time and aggravation by making sure it’s right the first time.

 Options

 Once you have your label designed and you put in your order, request a print proof from us, for $65.
 A print proof will be identical in all ways to your final product.
-This will make the order process slightly longer, as we will need to print one copy and send it to you via USPS or other mail service.
+This will take more time because we have to print and mail you a copy using a mail service.
 We won’t run the order until you have received the proof and verified that you want us to go ahead.

 Talk to us.
-Our sales and customer care team combined has more than 70 years of label design and printing experience, and can help you figure out how to label the trickiest of containers.
+Our team has over 70 years of experience in label design and printing.
+We can assist you in labeling even the most challenging containers.